 Even though you need to determine the number of pages your website will have, it’s even more important to think about functionality, connections, and user experience.
-Using videos, commenting, social connections, and a clear call to action are a critical to increasing the interactivity of your website and the response of your visitors, which is what our sites offer.
-Thanks to new technologies a 1-page site
+Using videos, commenting, social connections, and a clear call to action are critical to increasing the interactivity of your website and the response of your visitors, which is what our sites offer.
+Thanks to new technologies a 1-page site.

 When creating a website it is easy to get caught up in what is possible instead of focusing on what is necessary.
 What is your objective?
 What is the one action you would like someone to take when they land on your website?
 Is it to buy something?
 Book an appointment?
 Read an article?
 Whatever that thing is, your entire design should be focused on eliciting that response.
 Everything else, for all practical purposes, is a distraction.
-So how can a single page website help you accomplish your design objective?
+So how can a single-page website help you accomplish your design objective?
 Let me count the ways…

 1. It Uses Storytelling to Inspire Action.
 Just like in comic books, where a grid pattern of illustrated panels is used to propel the momentum of a narrative, a single web page using interactive elements in a grid layout is perfect for propelling the interest of your site visitors towards the objective you’ve identified.

 2. Single Page Constraints Force You to Simplify Your Message.
 There is only so much room on a single page website.
 This reality forces you to consider what information is necessary and what is not.
 Just because you can do or show something doesn’t necessarily mean you should.
-Keeping everything to one page forces you to keep this in mind, which means you will most likely become a more effective communicator.
+Keeping everything to one-page forces you to keep this in mind, which means you will most likely become a more effective communicator.

 3. Scrolling is Intuitive.
 When on a website one of the single most intuitive behaviors is scrolling.
 It’s not an accident that Tumblr.
-Twitter, Facebook, Pinterest and more all use something called “infinite scroll” to keep you on their platforms.
+Twitter, Facebook, Pinterest, and more all use something called “infinite scroll” to keep you on their platforms.
 It just makes sense.
 You scroll down, there’s more, so you scroll down some more.
 As I’ll explain in my next point, this process is easy to take advantage of.

 4. Single Pages Convert.
-On a single page website there is only one way to go, and that is down.
+On a single-page website there is only one way to go, and that is down.
 By carefully crafting the sequencing of your page elements and limiting the number of links or clickable objects, you can more easily guide visitors towards the exact action that you want them to take.
 This is why single page websites and/or what is commonly called a landing page convert so well.